ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

         # Fit linear regression on training data

-        #  Measure the R2 on validation data and store in the matrix rsq_kfold
+        #  Measure the R2 on validation data and store in the matrix rsq_kf
         # yhat_kf = ...
 ```
 :::